anuradhases/property_trends/README.md

 After first look at the dataset, the following questions came to mind.

 Exploratory Data Analysis and Data Visualizations:
-How many zipcodes and cities are included in the dataset?
+- How many zipcodes and cities are included in the dataset? <br>
-What is the average property cost for all cities?
+- What is the average property cost for all cities? <br>
-What is the average land, property, and total cost and gross tax based on city? (most expensive and least expensive) What is the average portion of gross tax based on total value for each city?
+- What is the average land, property, and total cost and gross tax based on city? (most expensive and least expensive)  <br>
+- What is the average portion of gross tax based on total value for each city? <br>
-What are the top 10 most expensive properties per city?
+- What are the top 10 most expensive properties per city? <br>
-How does land value, building value, total value and gross tax change with year built based on property type and city?
+- How does land value, building value, total value and gross tax change with year built based on property type and city? <br>

 Tableau dashboard:

 Interesting Facts:
---Which city has the most expensive property(highest building value)?
+- Which city has the most expensive property (highest building value)? <br>
---Which city has the largest property(highest gross_area)?
+- Which city has the largest property (highest gross_area)? <br>
---Which city has the oldest property(yr_built)?
+- Which city has the oldest property (yr_built)? <br>